 1.Purpose

 The purpose of this policy is to set forth standards of professional and ethical conduct at The University of North Carolina at Greensboro (the “University”) with respect to interpersonal relationships between employees and students.
 The University is committed to providing an equitable and accessible educational environment to all in our community.
-The intent of this policy is to provide assurance that all students are able to learn and work in an environment where they can be objectively supervised, instructed, and evaluated.
+The intent of this policy is to provide assurance that all students are able to learn and work in an environment where they can be objectively supervised, instructed, and evaluated based on individual merit.

-In addition, sexual or romantic relationships between employees and students may be viewed differently by the employee and student.
-Employees who supervise or evaluate students exercise power over them.
+In addition, sexual or romantic relationships between Covered Persons and students may be viewed differently by the Covered Person and student.
+Covered Persons who supervise or evaluate students exercise power over them.
 In any situation where one person in a relationship has power over the other, the consensual nature of the relationship can be called into question, and/or the relationship may be viewed differently in retrospect.
-This may result in a hostile environment or concerns that benefits have been offered or given to students contingent on romantic relationships or sexual favors.
+This may result in a hostile environment or concerns that students have been offered or given benefits contingent on romantic relationships or sexual favors.

-Amorous or romantic relationships between employees and students occurring outside of a formal instructional, evaluative, or supervisory context also can create significant challenges.
-This is particularly true when the employee and student are in the same unit or program, or in units or programs that are closely related.
-Though the relationship may begin at a time when there is not a direct evaluative relationship between the employee and student, changes in teaching assignments and roles and responsibilities may mean that employees find themselves in an evaluative position over a student with whom they are in, or have had, an amorous relationship.
+Romantic relationships between Covered Persons and students occurring outside of a formal instructional, evaluative, or supervisory context can also create significant challenges.
+This is particularly true when the Covered Person and student are in the same unit or program or in units or programs that are closely related.
+Though the relationship may begin at a time when there is not a direct evaluative relationship between the Covered Person and student, changes in teaching assignments and roles and responsibilities may mean that Covered Persons find themselves in an evaluative position over a student with whom they have or have had a romantic relationship.

 2.Scope

-This policy applies to all employees, regardless of employment classification or appointment type (full- and part-time faculty and staff, whether SHRA or EHRA, including students who serve as graduate and undergraduate assistants) who have instructional, evaluative, supervisory, or mentorship responsibilities for students.
+This policy applies to all faculty and staff, regardless of employment classification or appointment type [full- and part-time faculty and staff, whether subject to the State Human Resources Act, or exempt therefrom (EPS, SAAO)], and to students (including students who serve as graduate and undergraduate assistants) who have instructional, evaluative, supervisory, or mentorship responsibilities for students.
+Hereinafter referred to as “covered persons.”

 3.Definitions

-A relationship in which two individuals are not married, but as consenting partners (a) have a sexual relationship; or (b) engage in romantic partnering or courtship that may or may not involve being sexually intimate.
-This includes virtual sexual intimacy.
+A relationship in which two individuals are not married or not involved in a domestic partnership but as consenting adults (a) have a sexual relationship; or (b) have an otherwise romantically intimate relationship that may or may not involve sexual contact (examples may include, but not be limited to: physical, verbal, exchanged messages, videography).

 • Sibling